Learn the craft of ladderback chairmaking

 Introductory chair classes

 The introductory classes are open to woodworkers of any skill level.
 In a step-by-step manner, they will introduce you to all the processes and techniques needed to make a ladderback chair and are also designed to teach you the underlying principles of chair geometry and construction.

 Advanced chair Classes

-Build a ladderback chair in six days
+Build a ladderback chair in seven days

 Each class takes you step-by-step through the process of hand crafting a Brian Boggs designed chair.
 They cover every aspect of making a ladderback chair, beginning with lumber selection all the way through final assembly using hide glue.
 Because class size is limited to three students, you get personalized instruction and can work at your own pace.
 Every process is broken down into small, manageable steps so that you can concentrate on mastering one task at a time before moving onto the next.
 Whenever a new process is introduced, especially when hand shaping parts, you are given the opportunity to practice on spare material before working on your actual chair part.
 In addition to showing you how, I always explain why, so that you will understand underlying concepts and how each step fits into the big picture.